Stitching Dynamic Movement Primitives and Image-based Visual Servo Control: Introduction

 \section{Introduction}

-Robots are required to perform fine manipulation tasks in a variety of applications ranging from manufacturing automation to space exploration.
+Robots are required to perform fine manipulation, navigation, and target tracking tasks in a variety of applications ranging from manufacturing automation to space exploration.
 To perform tasks involving fine manipulation, incorporating visual feedback can be beneficial when the robot end-effector is close to the object being manipulated.
-When the object is not in the field of view (FOV) of the camera, learning-based motion generation methods such as dynamic movement primitives (DMP) can be used to control the robot.
+To perform tasks such as landing a quadcopter from a far away distance, incorporating visual feedback is useful when image features are visible to an onboard camera sensor.
+When the object is not in the field of view (FOV) of the camera or reliable features cannot be extracted or if there is a feature loss, learning-based motion generation methods such as dynamic movement primitives (DMP) can be used to control the robot.
 For example, in a wire pinning task for wire harness assembly, the robot holding the wire should reach the pin by following a certain trajectory that avoids collision with the fixtures holding the pin.
 The pin may not always be in the FOV of the camera attached to robot end-effector.
-In such cases to insert the wire into the pin, a learned DMP can be used to generate the motion that takes the wire near to the pin before the visual feedback of the pin is available \cite{Wirepinning}.
-Motivated by such examples, a methodology that unifies DMP \cite{ijspeert2003learning} and Image-based Visual Servoing (IBVS)\cite{chaumette2006visual} is proposed in this paper.
-The proposed algorithm switches between DMP and IBVS controllers to reach the goal location from an initial location when the visual feedback is not continuously available.
+In such cases, to insert the wire into the pin, a learned DMP can be used to generate the motion that takes the wire near to the pin before the visual feedback of the pin is available \cite{Wirepinning}.
+Motivated by such examples and a need to ensure stable motion when switching between learned and vision-based controllers, a new methodology that unifies DMP \cite{ijspeert2003learning} and Image-based Visual Servoing (IBVS)\cite{chaumette2006visual} is proposed in this paper.
+The proposed algorithm enables stable switching between DMP and IBVS controllers to reach the goal location from an initial location when the visual feedback is not continuously available.
+The proposed switched system is referred to as a DMP-IBVS switched system.